MoodIOS/boredom/README.md

 ## Optional user stories
+- [x] User can change their password - Michelle
+- [x] persistent login(so users don't have to login over and over again) - Michelle
-- [] User can like an Activity from his/her own List - working on it
+- [-] User can like an Activity from his/her own List - working on it
-- [] User can edit activity description
+- [-] User can edit activity description --working on it -Melissa
 - [] User can use map to see their activities
 - [] User can use camera to take picture of activities
-- [] User can choose between different random search modes:
+- [-] User can choose between different random search modes: --working on it -Justin(options page)
 - [] Users can see if their friends also plan on going to the same activity, so they can go together

 ## Database/ API